acremona/glacier-anomalies-at-point-scale/sphinx/algorithm2.rst

 3. Select a set of templates (about a dozen) as explained in https://rtgmc.readthedocs.io/en/latest/algorithm1.html#important-instructions-for-the-template-image and save them into one folder
 4. Import the script and run the main script, i.e. mT_mS.py with following inputs:

-* path: select the path to the folder with image time series
+* path: select the path to the folder with image time series (see https://rtgmc.readthedocs.io/en/latest/algorithm1.html#important-instructions-for-the-image-series)
 * path_cal: select the path to folder with calibration set of images (step 2 from above)
 * path_template: select the path to the folder with templates (step 3 from above)